 This error is actually quite self-explanatory, and can be solved my manually setting the gcc version:

 When I started out on Windows 10, my single R9 Nano reached a maximum hashrate of around 22MH/s.
-After setting up Linux with a prebuilt version of Ethminer the hashrate jumped to nearly 24MH/s and after manually building the miner the rate averages just shy of 25MH/s, and if the wheater is cool slightly above.
+After setting up Linux with a prebuilt version of Ethminer the hashrate jumped to nearly 24MH/s.
+After manually building it, the rate averages just shy of 25MH/s, and if the wheater is cool, slightly above!

 Therefore, I must conclude the extra effort on getting the miner and the drivers running is really worth it.

 eth.pp.ua since it died a long time ago, and use

 eth.nanopool.org instead.
 Added commands to ensure GIT submodules are up to date and other fixes in commands to ensure building works again.

 -t 1 flag, since it's not needed.
 Added